How to Transfer Credit Card Balance: A Short Guide

 Do balance transfers hurt your credit score?

-Balance transfers initially seem like they will strike a big blow and lower your credit score, but in reality the impact is minuscule.
+Not really.
+It may seem like they will strike a big blow and lower your credit score, but in reality, the impact is minuscule.
 It all depends on how you handle the whole process.

 For example, once you make sure the original card is paid off, try to keep the account open for a while instead of closing it immediately.